dell/csm-docs/content/docs/csidriver/features/powerflex.md

 ```
 > *NOTE:* Tolerations/selectors work the same way for node pods.

-For configuring Controller HA on the Dell CSI Operator, please refer to the [Dell CSI Operator documentation](../../installation/operator/#custom-resource-specification).
+For configuring Controller HA on the Dell CSM Operator, please refer to the [Dell CSM Operator documentation](../../../deployment/csmoperator/#custom-resource-specification).

 ## SDC Deployment